WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CD.md

 To get the docker version to update to the same version as my github repo, I used github.ref_name as the tag instead of my TAG variable.

+I had issues formatting the tag / removing the patch and minor versions from the string.
+I used %.*, but I belive the formatting was incorrect.

+So the workflow will update dockerhub with patches and with latest, but not with a major only or major minor version.

+## Part 2

+# EC2 Setup:

+EC2 > Launch EC2 > Select Amazon Server > t2micro > Select a key > change the voume to 30 GB > click launch.

+I did not change the security groups, since it already allowed SSH.

+I downloaded the ssh public key from aws, chmod 700, and used it to ssh into my instance.